 We can safely assume Millie Bobby Brown (Eleven), Gaten Matarazzo (Dustin), Finn Wolfhard (Mike), Caleb McLaughlin (Lucas) and Noah Schnapp (Will) will be back at the centre of the story again.

 Presumably Joe Keerey (Steve Harrington) and his beautiful, beautiful hair will also be back, alongside Natalia Dyer (Nancy), Charlie Heaton (Jonathan) and Winona Ryder (who plays Joyce).
-As for David Harbour as Chief Hopper?
-Who knows!
-Agh!
+Plus Netflix has confirmed that Hopper (David Harbour) will be returning for season 4.
+Overjoyed.

 Season 3 of Stranger Things introduced us to new characters, including Bruce, Suzie, Patricia and Mayor Larry Kline, so we can safely assume there'll be some new faces in the mix too.